2018 Vanderbilt Commodores football team

 The 2018 Vanderbilt Commodores football team represented Vanderbilt University in the 2018 NCAA Division I FBS football season.
 The Commodores played their home games at Vanderbilt Stadium in Nashville, Tennessee and competed in the Eastern Division of the Southeastern Conference (SEC).
 They were led by fifth-year head coach Derek Mason.
 Vanderbilt finished the season 6–7, 3–5 in SEC play to finish in 6th place in the East Division.
 They were invited to play in the Texas Bowl where they were defeated by Baylor.

-Previous season

-The Commodores finished the 2017 season 5–7, 1–7 in SEC play to finish in sixth place in the Eastern Division.
+This would be the last season the Commodores were bowl eligible until the 2024 season.